-Last week on MUO Gaming, I talked about my favorite video game protagonists.
+Last week, I talked about my favorite video game protagonists.
 After all, everyone loves the guy.
 Still, there is something to be said for a great villain in a game.
 They give the good guy a reason to be good.
 A well done villain can make you hate them so much that it gives you a reason to want to keep playing the game.
 Sometime you don’t hate the villain, but their character is so well portrayed that you want to find out what happens to them just as much as the protagonist.

 Some games have an antagonist that is so good that it actually overshadows the protagonist.
 Some are so powerful they rival the villains in any movie out there today.
 A good villain is so important in a game.
 Games can be hard, and as gamers, sometimes we need a little motivation to push us through and make us want to beat the game.
 A strong antagonist can do just that.
 These are, in my opinion, the three best bad guys from any video (if you have not played these games, there will most likely be spoilers ahead).